Tigriopus brevicornis: Aquaculture

-T. brevicornis and many other copepod species have been analysed for their effectiveness as a live feed in marine larviculture (larvae aquaculture).
+Tigriopus brevicornis and many other copepod species have been analysed for their effectiveness as a live feed in marine larviculture (larvae aquaculture).
 Essentially, the larval stage of most fish and crustaceans is the most important for healthy growth and development into an economically feasible human commodity.
 When the fish larvae are fed with traditional feeds of brine shrimp or rotifers, these larvae can develop growth defects and malpigmentation can also occur.
 Copepods are rich in Highly Unsaturated Fatty Acids (HUFAs) which are essential for optimal fish larvae growth and development.
 The copepod is a product, reared in huge hundred litre tanks, fed with nearby-cultured micro algae and the nauplii would be constantly filtered out, leaving the adults and copepodites (teenagers) inside the mass culture vessels.
 These naulpii would be introduced to the larval rearing tanks where the larvae preferentially eat the nauplii.
 Reasons for T. brevicornis's effectiveness as a live feed are numerous: